gluonhiggs/QuantumCompiler/README.md

 [x] Quantum compiling by rotation operators

-[] Quantum compiling by rotation operators using singular value constrainsts
+[] Quantum compiling by rotation operators using singular value constraints

 [] Quantum compiling by the HRC efficiently universal base of gates